 Mandated by Chapter 468 of Acts and Resolves of 2008, the City of Springfield's Office of Management & Budget is required to provide a yearly review of the City's current outstanding debt.
-This review is designed to have two desired effects:
+This analysis is designed to have two desired effects:

-- 1. An outstanding debt analysis will show financial officials and citizens the current state of debt management. - 2.
-Secondly, this analysis will show if the City of Springfield could afford more debt in either the current fiscal year or future years, as debt service payments decline.
+- 1. To show financial officials and citizens the current state of debt management. - 2.
+To indicate whether or not the City of Springfield can afford more debt in either the current fiscal year, or future years, as debt service payments decline.

-Currently, the City of Springfield has a total of \$284.0 million in outstanding total debt, including \$227.2 million in principal and \$56.8 million in interest.
+Currently, the City of Springfield has a total of \$249.2 million in outstanding total debt, which can be broken down to \$201.9 million in principal and \$47.2 million in interest.
 The total debt consists of issuances dating back to fiscal year 2002 up to the most recent debt issuance in 2015.
 This study will show that Springfield is currently within its debt capacity as mandated by the City's financial ordinances, Chapter 4.44.070, which states "General Fund debt service as a percentage of general fund revenues, net of debt exclusions - should not exceed eight percent (8%)".

 Debt Service as a % of General Fund Revenue

-Source

-А 2015 Total Debt Service \$37,590,246 First Southwest
+2016 Total Debt Service \$ 35,220,850

-В 2015 General Fund Revenue \$604,626,326 Springfield
+2016 General Fund Revenue \$ 594,105,493

-A/B Debt Capacity 6.2%
+Debt Capacity 5.9%